manussekhar/German_Notes/Cases/Articles/Definite Article.md

-bestimmte artikel - a, an, the (der )
+bestimmte artikel - a, an, the (der / ein)

 ![[definite-article.jpeg]]